Dyna-Soar/food-inventory/README.md

-## This is a food inventory api using FastAPI and sqlalchemy
+# This is a food inventory api using FastAPI and sqlalchemy

+## This API let users create, read and update a supermarket inventory

 ### To create db and tables run: `python ormconnector/create_db.py`